For Patients & Visitors

 - All staff will be wearing PPE as per DHHS guidelines in response to COVID-19

-- In taking action against COVID-19, all who enter the hospital will be screened including staff
+- In taking action against COVID-19, all who enter the hospital will be screened including staff and the QR code must be completed upon entry

 - Social distancing is to be maintained at all times